Palestine police search for shooter who left two people critically injured

-Palestine police are investigating after two people are critically injured in a shooting.
+PALESTINE, Texas (KETK) – Palestine police are investigating after two people were critically injured in a shooting.
 According to the Palestine Herald, the incident happened at the 2100 block of Martin Luther King Boulevard around 6:00 p.m.
 Monday evening.

 Authorities were first responding to a crash in the area when they got a second call of shots fired about half a mile down the road.
 Police were told by a witness that a man was seen running away from the area.